What is the nutrient composition of HILARY'S BLEND (formerly THE BALANCER) supplement?

 Improving the nutrition of your dog is not an all-or-nothing thing.
 If you prepare one meal/week using human food ingredients, you will improve the health of your dog.
 If you substitute 1/10th of your dog's calories from kibble with the same calories from a complete and balanced home-prepared meal, you will improve the health of your dog.
 Obviously, the more meals you prepare yourself, the greater the benefit to the dog, but this way of feeding doesn't have to be all-or-nothing.
 You can derive great benefits from small changes.

-What is the shelf life of HILARY'S BLEND (formerly THE BALANCER) supplement?
+What is the shelf life of HILARY'S BLEND supplement?

 Because the supplement contains only purified human grade ingredients, and the carrier is an extract, the product has a very long shelf life.
 If it is properly stored at room temperature, it retains full potency for up to 3 years from the date of bottling.
-Of course, we turnover our stock far more frequently (ie every 2-3 months) so the supplement sold is always fresh.
+Of course, we turnover our stock far more frequently (ie every 1-3 months) so the supplement sold is always fresh.
 Each bottle has the expiry date printed on it.
+The expiry is written in black ink on the jar itself above the label.

-Where can I buy HILARY'S BLEND (formerly THE BALANCER) supplement and/or recipe book?
+Where can I buy HILARY'S BLEND supplement and/or recipe book?

-My recipe book and supplement will never be sold in pet food stores or grocery stores.
+My recipe book and supplement are not sold in pet food stores or grocery stores.

 What kind of quality control do you have?

-HILARY'S BLEND supplement is produced by a human nutraceutical facility.
+HILARY'S BLEND supplement is produced by a human pharmaceutical facility in Canada.
+Ingredients are not sourced from Asia (no ingredients from China or India in my products).
 Human food facilities have much higher quality control standards than pet food companies (see explanation below regarding human food standards).
 Any product being produced for human consumption must meet government requirements for ingredient quality and for controlled blending and packaging.
 HILARY'S BLEND supplement is a human food product produced under the highest quality control standards.

 These standards have 4 components:

 2) Second, the blended supplement is quarantined prior to being bottled.
 The blended mix is tested for nutrient content to ensure that it meets nutrient specifications.
+This testing is in place to catch mixing errors or equipment failures.
 Once it has passed this analysis, it is then bottled.

 3) Third, a few bottles are randomly sampled from each run and tested for their nutrient content, again to ensure that they meet nutrient specifications.

-Why is HILARY'S BLEND (formerly THE BALANCER) supplement more expensive than some other pet supplements?
+Why is HILARY'S BLEND supplement more expensive than some other pet supplements?

 When comparing prices, it's important to remember 4 things about HILARY'S BLEND supplement: